01-edu/public/subjects/corewar/README.md

 #### A basic player

-To help understand better how the Asm and the VM works let's deep dive into the assembly code with a very basic player:
+To help understand better how the Asm and the VM works, let's deep dive into the assembly code with a very basic player:

 ```
 .name "ameba"